chri3i/Ruvaak-Readme/README.md

 ### ENB

 Ruvaak comes already set up with [Ominous ENB](https://www.nexusmods.com/skyrimspecialedition/mods/27333) for Obsidian Weathers.
-In the executables drop down menu in MO2, you will find an ENB Organizer that provides you with **Four** options.
+In the executables drop down menu in MO2, you will find an ENB Organizer that provides you with **Three** options.
 Depending on your PC you might want to check them out.
 All of them are kind of dark, fitting for the theme i was going for.
-One of them is pretty niche and definitely not for everyone [A Crimson Place](https://www.nexusmods.com/skyrimspecialedition/mods/61375).
 If you want to install your own ENB put them into a seperate folder in Ruvaak/tools/Enb Manager/Managed ENB.
 You need to manually add them in the ENB Manager program afterwards.
 Click on Skyrim --> Go to the preset Tab --> Add preset.\
 Take a look at [ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077) for more information.

 ### Optional Mods

 In your MO2 window you will find a seperator called 'Optional Mods' plugins within this seperator are save to activate mid game unless stated otherwise.
 Removal of them is not adviced mid game.
-You will find a set of mods that belong together there: Skyrim Skill Uncapper, Skyrim Skill Uncapper - Ruvaak's Balance and Uncapper - Experience Setup.
-Enable either all of these 3 or none. **It has to be done on a new save, DO NOT ENABLE THEM ON AN EXISTING SAVE**.
-Be aware that this setup is experimental and might be not that balanced, that's why I left it as optional till I tested it more.
+- Almost Permadeath Reloaded SP has to be removed **before** you start a new game and with it you can disable ``Game Over - Permadeath Media``
+- Seamless combat camera is the mod that forces you into 3rd person with your weapons out, not everyone's cup of tea but i highly recommend trying the list in 3rd person

 ## Playing the List